Skip to content

 The TVSF Management Plan was last revised in 2025

 On May 28, 2025, the Commissioner of the Alaska Department of Natural Resources adopted the Tanana Valley State Forest Management Plan (TVSF MP) in accordance with Alaska Statute 38.04.065.
-The Intent to Adopt (ITA) Draft of the TVSF Management Plan as modified by the list of Recommended Revisions constitutes the final plan signed and adopted by the Commissioner.
-The Division of Forestry & Fire Protection is in the process of finalizing the Recommended Revisions and integrating updated maps for the final version of the TVSF MP.
-Until these final revisions are complete, please use the links below to access the ITA draft and Recommended Revisions.
-The information and management policy contained in the finalized plan will represent the combined information presented in the ITA draft and Recommended Revisions below.
+The information and management policy contained in the finalized plan will represent combined information published in the ITA draft and Recommended Revisions at the end of the planning process in April 2025.

-• The document above is approximately 26 MB in size and may load slowly.
-Use the menu below to view individual chapters with maps or text-only versions of each chapter and links to individual maps.
+The link above will open the complete TVSF management Plan, signed by the DNR Commissioner in May 2025.
+The document is approximately 26 MB in size and may load slowly.
+Use the menu below to view individual chapters.

 Preface